docker/docs/docs/getting_started.md

 tell the client which repository server it should communicate with.

 The official Docker Hub Notary servers are located at `https://notary.docker.io`.
+If you would like to use your own Notary server, it is important to use the same or a newer <a href="https://github.com/docker/notary/releases">Notary version</a>
+as the client for feature compatibility.
 Additionally, Notary stores your own signing keys, and a cache of previously downloaded trust metadata in a directory, provided with the `-d` flag.
 When interacting with Docker Hub repositories, you must instruct the client to use the associated trust directory, which by default is